 The Company's principal sources of liquidity consist of its existing cash balances, funds expected to be generated from operations and its credit facilities.
-The Company experienced negative cash flows from operations in 2012 and 2013.
-During the second half of 2012, the Company implemented significant changes to its business, including among other things, steps designed to increase product sales as well as initiatives designed to reduce the Company's manufacturing costs and operating expenses.
-As a result of these initiatives, the Company's net sales and gross margin have increased and in 2014 and 2015, the Company generated positive cash flows from operations.
-Based upon the Company's current cash balances, its estimates of funds expected to be generated from operations in 2016, and current and projected availability under its credit facilities, the Company believes that it will be able to finance current and planned operating requirements, capital expenditures, contractual obligations and commercial commitments for at least the next 12 months.
+Based upon the Company's current cash balances, its estimates of funds expected to be generated from operations in 2017, and current and projected availability under its credit facilities, the Company believes that it will be able to finance current and planned operating requirements, capital expenditures, contractual obligations and commercial commitments for at least the next 12 months.

 The Company's ability to generate sufficient positive cash flows from operations is subject to many risks and uncertainties, including future economic trends and conditions, demand for the Company's products, foreign currency exchange rates, and other risks and uncertainties applicable to the Company and its business (see "Risk Factors" contained in Part I, Item 1A in this Form 10-K).
-While the Company's operational and financial performance has improved significantly since 2012, no assurance can be given that the Company will be able to generate sufficient operating cash flows in the future or maintain or grow its existing cash balances.
 If the Company is unable to generate sufficient cash flows to fund its business due to a decline in sales or otherwise and is unable to reduce its manufacturing costs and operating expenses to offset such decline, the Company will need to increase its reliance on its credit facilities for needed liquidity.
 If the credit facilities are not then available or sufficient and the Company could not secure alternative financing arrangements, the Company's future operations would be materially adversely affected.

-To further enhance its liquidity position, the Company may obtain additional financing, which could consist of equity or debt financing from public and/or private credit and capital markets.
+To further enhance its liquidity position and/or make strategic investments, the Company may obtain additional financing, which could consist of equity or debt financing from public and/or private credit and capital markets.
 In 2014, the Company filed a universal shelf registration statement with the Commission for the future sale of up to \$200.0 million of debt securities, common stock, preferred stock, depositary shares, warrants, rights, stock purchase contracts, stock purchase units and units.
 The securities may be offered from time to time, separately or together, directly by the Company or through underwriters, dealers or agents at amounts, prices, interest rates and other terms to be determined at the time of the offering.
+The registration statement is scheduled to expire on August 11, 2017.